finbourne/lusid-sdk-python/sdk/docs/RelationshipDefinitionsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(RelationshipDefinitionsApi)
     scope = 'scope_example' # str | The scope of the specified relationship definition.
     code = 'code_example' # str | The code of the specified relationship definition.
 Together with the domain and scope this uniquely              identifies the relationship definition. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the relationship definition.
 Defaults to return              the latest version of the definition if not specified. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.get_relationship_definition(scope, code, as_at=as_at, opts=opts)
+        # api_response =  api_instance.get_relationship_definition(scope, code, as_at=as_at, opts=opts)

         # [EARLY ACCESS] GetRelationshipDefinition: Get relationship definition
-            api_response = await api_instance.get_relationship_definition(scope, code, as_at=as_at)
+        api_response = api_instance.get_relationship_definition(scope, code, as_at=as_at)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling RelationshipDefinitionsApi->get_relationship_definition: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters